Forget What You Know About #13 – It Might Be Your Luckiest Charm Yet

 Gift of the Day

 But Ong's insight paints the number 13 in a brighter light, and even if it doesn't turn out to be your lucky number, it can make for a special and personalized gift when commemorating a sentimental date, a birthday, or an anniversary.
-And while we'd never attribute Megan Rapinoe's bad-assery on the soccer field to anything other than pure skill, one has to ask, if 13 has been carried proudly on the back of an American hero, shouldn't we all be warming up to it by now?
+And while we'd never attribute Alex Morgan's bad-assery on the soccer field to anything other than pure skill, one has to ask, if 13 has been carried proudly on the back of an American hero, shouldn't we all be warming up to it by now?

 If you're still not convinced, maybe Rihanna's decision to emblazon pieces of her Fenty x Puma collaboration with the ol' one-three will change your mind.
 The way we see it, that's one helluva stamp of approval, and it might just be worth taking the risk with some #13 apparel of our own.
 From sports jerseys to antique charms, there are plenty of unique ways to invite these digits into your home and your jewelry box without having to worry about any kind of misfortune — at least not as far as Ong is concerned.